darintern/tinderClone/README.md

 Aug, 7, 2019  ------ Plan for today is to make pagination in inbox and chat scenes, group messages by date and begining of people nearby me.
 A lot of stuff to do, so let's get started.

 Aug, 8, 2019  ------ Plan for today is to make people nearby me scene and fix some bugs.

+Aug, 9, 2019  ------ Plan for today is to finish people nearby me scene, cus yesterday i was thinking about its logic and realized.
+So Ready, Steady, Go !!!